chartjs/chartjs-plugin-annotation/docs/guide/migrationV2.md

 #### Line annotation

-The following diagram is showing the element properties about a `'line'` annotation and the inner label:
+The following diagram is showing the element properties about a `'line'` annotation:

 ![line](../img/elementLineProps.png)